Documentation

 Type u_1

-A mixed state as a PSD matrix with trace 1.
+A mixed quantum state is a PSD matrix with trace 1.

 Instances For